bukjoh/PyFraME/README.md

 ```

 in a terminal.
 To execute the full test suite (unit tests and integration
-tests), which can be obtained by downloading from
+tests), which can be obtained by downloading the source from
 [GitLab](https://gitlab.com/FraME-projects/PyFraME), run

 ```bash